AIS-Bonn/opt_control/README.md

 run `opt_control_example` in MATLAB.
 The variable `index_example` selects the example.

-- example 1 generates a predefined trajectory with two consecutive waypoints for a single axis.
+- Example 1 generates a predefined trajectory with two consecutive waypoints for a single axis.
-- example 2 generates a predefined trajectory with two consecutive waypoints for a single axis with changing bounds and infeasible start state for the second waypoint.
+- Example 2 generates a predefined trajectory with two consecutive waypoints for a single axis with changing bounds and infeasible start state for the second waypoint.
-- example 3 generates a predefined trajectory with two consecutive waypoints for two axes.
+- Example 3 generates a predefined second order trajectory with two consecutive waypoints for two axes.
+- Example 4 generates a predefined synchronized trajectory with two consecutive waypoints for two axes.
-- example 4 generates a random trajectory with up to five consecutive waypoints for up to five axes.
+- Example 5 generates a random trajectory with up to five consecutive waypoints for up to five axes.

 # Meaning of variables and size of matrices